dvtarsoul/SoulTaker/README.md

 ## 🧱 **SoulTaker (l7 method)**

-New L7 methodfor flooding target with random user agents and headers through HTTP proxies (TLS method type)
+New L7 method for flooding target with random user agents and headers through HTTP proxies (TLS method type)

 ## 🚀 **How it works**